George Clooney: Political views

+Relationship with Joe Biden

+Clooney endorsed Joe Biden for the 2020 presidential election, and he hosted a virtual fundraiser for Biden together with Obama in July 2020.
+In a July 2024 op-ed for The New York Times, Clooney called for Biden to withdraw from the 2024 presidential election after a debate in which Biden had underperformed, with many critics citing his age as a significant factor.
+Clooney wrote of his friendship with Biden, saying: "I love Joe Biden.
+As a senator.
+As a vice president and as president.
+I consider him a friend, and I believe in him.
+Believe in his character.
+Believe in his morals.
+In the last four years, he's won many of the battles he's faced."
+However, he stated that, "I saw Biden three weeks ago at my fundraiser for him.
+It's devastating to say it, but he is not the same man he was, and he won't win this fall."
+In the piece he called for there to be a new nominee, citing a possible primary at the Democratic National Convention.

+In 2025, while promoting his Broadway play Good Night, and Good Luck, Clooney stated that he stood by his choice in writing the op-ed, saying: "I was raised to tell the truth.
+I feel as if there was a lot of profiles in cowardice in my party.
+I was not proud of that.
+I also believed I had to tell the truth."

 Humanitarian work

-Clooney is involved with Not On Our Watch Project, an organization that focuses global attention and resources to stop and prevent mass atrocities, along with Brad Pitt, Matt Damon, Don Cheadle, David Pressman, and Jerry Weintraub.
+Clooney is involved with Not On Our Watch Project, an organization that focuses global attention and resources to stop and prevent mass atrocities, along with Brad Pitt, Matt Damon, Don Cheadle, David Pressman and Jerry Weintraub.
 In February 2009, he visited Goz Beida, Chad, with New York Times columnist Nicholas D. Kristof.
 In January 2010, he organized the telethon Hope for Haiti Now, which collected donations for the 2010 Haiti earthquake victims.

-In March 2012, Clooney starred with Martin Sheen and Brad Pitt in a performance of Dustin Lance Black's play '8'—a staged reenactment of the federal trial that overturned California's Prop 8 ban on same-sex marriage—as attorney David Boies.
+In March 2012, Clooney starred with Martin Sheen and Brad Pitt in a performance of Dustin Lance Black's play 8—a staged reenactment of the federal trial that overturned California's Prop 8 ban on same-sex marriage—as attorney David Boies.
 The production was held at the Wilshire Ebell Theatre and broadcast on YouTube to raise money for the American Foundation for Equal Rights.
 In September 2012, Clooney offered to take an auction winner out to lunch to benefit the Gay, Lesbian and Straight Education Network (GLSEN).
 GLSEN works to create a safe space in schools for children who are or may be perceived to be gay, lesbian, bisexual or transgender.

 On August 7, 2020, George and Amal Clooney donated $100,000 to three Lebanese charities after the capital, Beirut, was left devastated by a deadly explosion.
 They donated money to the Lebanese Red Cross, Impact Lebanon, and Baytna Baytak.
 The blast claimed the lives of at least 145 people and injured more than 5,000.